iismail1997/java-design-patterns/singleton/README.md

 ## Consequences

 * Violates Single Responsibility Principle (SRP) by controlling their own creation and lifecycle.
-* Encourages using a global shared instance which prevents an object and resources used by this object from being deallocated.
+* Encourages using a global shared instance which prevents an object and com.iluwatar.serviceadapter.soapdemo.resources used by this object from being deallocated.
 * Creates tightly coupled code.
 The clients of the Singleton become difficult to test.
 * Makes it almost impossible to subclass a Singleton.